 Comfortability: Ensure that your office is well organized, to your taste and liking.
 Own it.
 Making your home office your own will better your chances of working from there rather than your living room with a noisy TV background, and children pacing up and about.

-Office Tools: Ensure that you have enough supply of your office materials and equipment that you need to get things done.
-From a functional laptop or desktop to printing papers, note books and classic pens.
-Also ensure that you have a reliable Wi-Fi that allows you to smoothly carry out your daily tasks such as attending virtual meetings or watching tutorial videos
+Office Tools: Ensure that you have enough supplies of your office materials and equipment that you need to get things done.
+From a functional laptop or desktop to printing papers, notebooks, and classic pens.
+Also, ensure that you have a reliable Wi-Fi that allows you to smoothly carry out your daily tasks such as attending virtual meetings or watching tutorial videos

 If you are not familiar with the term ergonomics, it’s an applied science of arranging and organizing things that people use so that they can interact with them more efficiently and safely.